 TTI Floor Care North America.
 In August 2014, this floor care manufacturer announced plans to expand its manufacturing facility in Cookeville.
-TTI is maker of Hoover, Dirt Devil and Oreck vacuum cleaners.
+TTI owns several large names including Hoover, Dirt Devil and Oreck, along with Milwaukee and Ryobi power tools.
 In addition to the expanded manufacturing capacity which will return production capacity from China and Mexico, TTI also provides assembly and distribution activities in Cookeville along with a call center.
 The expansion was expected to add 211 new jobs virtually doubling its workforce over the next five years.